hyperledger-solang/solang/docs/language.rst

   bytes2 foo = hex"0101" << 1;
   // foo is 02 02

 Since this is an array type, it is possible to read array elements too.
-They are indexed from zero, not one.
+They are indexed from zero.
 It is not permitted to set array elements; the value of a bytesN type can only be changed by changing the entire value.

 .. code-block:: javascript